 Your cat will benefit tremendously from an anesthetized dental cleaning with your veterinarian prior to starting any at-home dental care procedures.

-After all, it can be quite painful to start brushing your cat’s teeth when their gums are already inflamed, and no amount of tooth brushing or dental treats are going to remove plaque/tartar that’s already taken hold.
+After all, it can be quite painful to start brushing your cat’s teeth when their gums are already inflamed, and no amount of tooth brushing or dental treats is going to remove plaque/tartar that’s already taken hold.

 Please note that dental cleanings done without anesthesia aren’t very effective and can be dangerous.